TheScottBot/FtrIO.Toaster/README.md

 - **Blue/Green** deployment switching
 - Change toggle type at any time
 - Add and delete toggles
-- Reads and writes directly to your `appsettings.json`, preserving all other config keys
+- Implements FtrIO's buffer logic — changes are staged in memory and flushed atomically to `appsettings.json` on the `FlushInterval` defined in your config, exactly as a native FtrIO provider would

 ## Getting Started